davidgasquez/handbook/Politics.md

 - [Politics In The Animal Kingdom](http://www.cgpgrey.com/politics-in-the-animal-kingdom/) is a great summary of a few methods.
 - There are [better ways to build a ballot](https://ncase.me/ballot/).
 - Approval voting is usually a good choice.
 Is simple to explain and to count, and comprehensibility is an important factor when choosing a voting method.
 That said, there are [really good alternatives](https://electionscience.github.io/vse-sim/VSEbasic/).
+- Voting isn't really a way to get rid of conflict - it just pushes it underground.
+Spend the time [[Talking]] about it.

 ## Interesting Ideas